That’s the dream, right? Finding your life calling.

 It’s been a tough journey at times.
-I’ve freaked out.
-I’ve been overwhelmed.
-I’ve gotten sick.
+I’ve freaked out, I’ve been overwhelmed and I’ve gotten sick.
 And I’ve doubted my sanity.

 “This whole idea of changing my life is so delusional.
 What if it doesn’t work??
 I have a normal life, many people would love to have it.
 It’s irrational!”.